My picks for the best large camping tents on the market right now, whether you’re camping with a group of friends or the whole family.

 And your tent is arguably the most important piece of gear to invest in if you plan to go camping.

-If you’re reading this post, you’re probably looking for a roomy tent for the whole family or a group of friends for a fun weekend away.
+If you’re reading this post, you’re probably looking for a roomy family camping tent or a tent for a group of friends for a fun weekend away.

 As someone who has camped all over the world in various terrains and weather, you can rest assured that I’ve done the heavy lifting in terms of research so you don’t have to.